 These factors were multiplied by the age of the patient.
 The older the patient, the greater the atherosclerosis, but again this was also related to the number of dental caries and restorations that patient had.

 “Dental caries, pulpal caries, and chronic apical periodontitis are associated positively, while restorations are associated inversely, with aortic atherosclerotic burden.”

 Pathogenic bacteria leak their waste into the bloodstream, which can damage the walls of the blood vessels.
 This blood vessel wall damage, along with the pollution of the bloodstream, produces the scarring and plaque formation referred to as atherosclerosis.

-The buildup of plaque on the walls of the blood vessels gradually clogs the arteries.
+The buildup of these species eventually leak into the bloodstream as either the bacteria themselves or their byproducts.
+This produces plaque on the walls of the blood vessels, which gradually clogs the arteries.
 Pieces of plaque can also break off and block the smaller blood vessels that feed the heart muscles.
 This can cause a heart attack.
 When pieces of plaque break off and clog the blood vessels in or leading to the brain this can cause a stroke.

 Glodny B, Nasseri P, Crismani A, Schoenherr E, Luger AK, Bertl K, Petersen J. The occurrence of dental caries is associated with atherosclerosis.
 Clinics (Sao Paulo).
 2013 Jul;68(7):946-53.